Finbuckle/Finbuckle.MultiTenant/docs/Options.md

 `WithPerTenantOptions<TOptions>` can be called multiple times on the same `TOptions` type and the configuration will run in the respective order.

+The same delegate passed to `WithPerTenantOptions<TOptions>` is applied to all options generated of type `TOptions` regardless of the option name.

 Now with the same controller example from above, the option values will be specific to the current tenant:

 ```cs